jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

     (ii) accountable for the way in which they practise; and (b) for the purposes of paragraph (a), to create a framework for the registration of social workers in New Zealand and determine their scopes of practice, and—
-    (i) establish a board to register social workers, and provide for its powers; and (ii) establish a tribunal to consider complaints about social workers; and (c)
+    (i) establish a board to register social workers, and provide for its powers; and (ii) establish a tribunal to exercise the disciplinary powers over social workers conferred by this Act; and (c)
   (d) to enhance the professionalism of social workers.